raspberrypilearning/getting-started-scratch/en/step_7.md

 change [ghost v] effect by (-75)
 ```

-**Note:** If you use code that changes a graphic effect and then changes it back again, don't forget to use a `wait`{:class="block3control"} block in between the `change graphic effect by`{:class="block3looks"} blocks, otherwise it will happen so fast that you won't see it!
+**Note:** If you use code that changes a graphic effect and then changes it back again, remember to use a `wait`{:class="block3control"} block in between the `change graphic effect by`{:class="block3looks"} blocks, otherwise it will happen so fast that you won't see it!

 You can use a `clear graphic effects`{:class="block3looks"} block at any time to reset the effects.